mikeasilva/blsAPI/README.md

 ```

 ### API Basics
 The blsAPI package supports two versions of the BLS API.
-API Version 2.0 requires registration, and it offers greater query limits.
+API Version 2.0 requires registration and offers greater query limits.
 It also allows users to request net and percent changes and series description information.
 See below for more details.